tardate/LittleArduinoProjects/playground/LED7Segment/ShiftDriveModule/README.md

 [KiCad like a Pro](http://txplore.tv/courses/kicad-pro) course from Tech Explorations.

-It is essentially the [LED7Segment/ShiftDrive](../ShiftDrive) project but as a custom PCB.
+It is essentially the [LEAP#177 7-Segment Shift Drive](../ShiftDrive) project but as a custom PCB.
 The PCB includes a single 7-Segment LED, current limiting resistors and 74HC595 shift register.

 The PCB design was done with [KiCad](http://kicad-pcb.org/).